icopy-site/awesome/docs/index.md

 - [Wardley Maps](awesome/awesome-wardley-maps.md) - Provides high situational awareness to help improve strategic planning and decision making.
 - [Social Enterprise](awesome/awesome-social-enterprise.md) - Building an organization primarily focused on social impact that is at least partially self-funded.
 - [Engineering Team Management](awesome/awesome-engineering-team-management.md) - How to transition from software development to engineering management.
+- [Developer-First Products](awesome/awesome-developer-first.md) - Products that target developers as the user.

 ## Work